Visitors can look for the new arrivals this summer in the zoo's penguinarium

 Three new chicks have joined the Oregon Zoo's Humboldt penguin colony this month.
 Visitors can look for the young penguins this summer, once the chicks fledge and begin to explore the rugged terrain of the zoo's penguinarium, which simulates the endangered birds' native habitat along the rocky coast of Chile and Peru.

 For now, keepers say, the recent arrivals are keeping cozy in their nest boxes, growing strong on a diet of regurgitated "fish smoothie" provided by their parents.
-The first Humboldt hatchling of the year, who arrived March 11 to parents Milo and Vivo, has already been eating with enough gusto to have earned the nickname "Porker."

 The young penguins' genders won't be known until their first full veterinary checkup takes place in about three months.